 Members of this initial group would later go on to create ten principles to define their cultural ethos: Radical Inclusion, Gifting, Decommodification, Radical Self-Reliance, Radical Self-Expression, Communal Effort, Civic Responsibility, Leave No Trace, Participation and Immediacy.

-If Radical Inclusion is a success, I suppose hippies and Elon Musk could party happily together?
+If Radical Inclusion is a success, I suppose hippies and Elon Musk could party happily together, no?
 Maybe they do.
 I wouldn’t know.
 I’ve never been to the Man.

 But I digress.
 The point is that Burning Seed is an official regional Australian version of Burning Man.
 As such, the principles remain unaltered.